senopui/character_select_stand_alone_app/README.md

 I just noticed that the electron app doesn't have a right-click menu, so I made one.

 **AI prompt generate test**
-Right click on `AI prompt` to get AI promot without generate or set API interface to none.
+Right click on `AI prompt` to get AI promot without generate.
 Once got result from Remote/Local AI, an information overlay will show in screen, switch AI rule to `Last` to keep  the result in later generate.
 <img src="https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/examples/aiPromptTest.png" width=45% height=45%>

 **Copy Image/Metadata**
 Right click on `Gallery` to copy current image or copy the metadata to clipboard.
 ComfyUI with Image Saver node will output an a1111 like metadata.
-Copy image based on convert base64 data back to png, so I didn't put metadata back, because most social software will trim it again.
+Copy image based on convert base64 data back to png, so I didn't put metadata back, ~because most social software will trim it again.~ The truth is metadata trimed by chromium core, it's impossible to put them back with chromium API, a C based lib could solve that problem, but it's not worth to do.
 If you do need the original image, try dragging and dropping or getting it from the relevant (ComfyUI/WebUI) output folder.
 <img src="https://github.com/mirabarukaso/character_select_stand_alone_app/blob/main/examples/copyImage.png" width=35% height=35%>

 **Send LoRA to Slot**